 Solo Travel in Moldova

 What type of Girl about the Globe?
 Adventurous GatG, Cultural GatG, Wine GatG

 Moldova is definitely for the cultural or adventurous solo that's why we've given it 3 out of 5 stars.
-Travelling around the country is safe but if you decide to go completely solo, you’ll need a few phrases of Romanian to get by.
+Travelling to Moldova is safe but if you decide to go completely solo, you’ll need a few phrases of Romanian to get by.